globalfish/kitt/motorcyclehud/README.md

 # Motorcycle HUD

+To view this in action please see https://github.com/globalfish/kitt/blob/master/motorcyclehud/media/2024_06_MotorcycleHUD.mp4

 ## Concept and Purpose
 I bought a new Royal Enfield brand motorcycle, the Super Meteor 650.
 Unfortunately this one does not come with a tachometer.
 But it does have an OBD-II port that reports RPM, among other values.
 I wanted to create a little display that would read the